MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/custom-models.md

 1. Select the organization that contains the web service in **Tenant that contains your web service**.

-1. Select **Sign in** with your credentials for the selected organization.
+1. If your Azure Machine Learning subscription is in a different tenant than Customer Insights, select **Sign in** with your credentials for the selected organization.

 1. Choose the [web service you've published using Azure Machine Learning](https://docs.microsoft.com/azure/machine-learning/studio/deploy-a-machine-learning-web-service#deploy-it-as-a-new-web-service) in the **Web service that contains your model** dropdown and select **Next**.